Azure/azure-policy/README.md

 -Microsoft.Databricks/* (Creation time only)

-All Databricks reasources bypass policy enforcement at creation time.
+All Databricks resources bypass policy enforcement at creation time.
 Databricks resources will have policy enforcement post-creation.
 To provide feedback on this, please leverage the [Databricks UserVoice] (https://feedback.azure.com/forums/909463-azure-databricks).

 ### Resource types that exceed current enforcement and compliance scale